dw-data/corsia/README.md

 ## Offset costs as share of operating costs

-As the last step of the analysis, we put these yearly costs into context using the total sum of industry expenses according to IATA:
+As a last step, we put these yearly costs in relation to the total sum of 2019 industry expenses according to IATA:

-` Cost(Offsets)_year / Expenses_year`
+` Cost(Offsets)_year / Expenses_2019`

 ![](graphics/207_en_corsia_costs.png)